Skip to main content

 Jobs

-Background tasks that run on schedules or triggers.
-Jobs call services — they never access repositories or clients directly.
+Background tasks that run on schedules or triggers:

 Dependency injection via factories